 Each year, The Shipwreck Survey organizes multiple underwater archaeological field schools and expeditions in exotic locations around the world.
-Both types of trips offer exciting hands-on opportunities for learning underwater archaeology on fascinating sites.
+For learning underwater archaeology on fascinating sites both types of trips offer exciting hands-on opportunities.

-Expeditions are slightly different programs.
+Archaeology expeditions are slightly different programs.
 These are usually shorter trips focused on the exploration of remote shipwreck sites in off the beaten path locations.
 The focus of these trips is usually shipwreck discovery and basic documentation using underwater photography and photogrammetry.
 We tend to visit many different sites during an expedition.
 As these are true adventures, living and working conditions might be a bit more basic than during our field schools.
-Expeditions are suited to both enthusiasts and students who are looking for a unique experience in underwater archaeology.
+Archaeology expeditions are suited to both enthusiasts and students who are looking for a unique experience in underwater archaeology.